Panthers demolish Blue Jackets, 9-2 - NewsBreak

 Florida’s record for goals in one game is 10, and Weegar nearly got the Panthers there, but he was stopped on a breakaway with 4:15 left in the third.

-Aaron Ekblad also had three assists as 12 Panthers players produced points, including 10 with multiple points.
+Aaron Ekblad also had three assists as 12 Panthers players produced points, including nine with multiple points.

 Columbus, which routed the Carolina Hurricanes 6-0 on Thursday night, managed goals by Gustav Nyquist and Boone Jenner.
 But the Jackets trailed 6-0 before they got on the board, and they lost to Florida for the seventh straight time.

-Note: EditorsNote: Changed Bobrovsky’s saves to 28 in 3rd graf; Changed last goal scorer at end of 4th; Changed to 9 with multiple pts in 7th